PSY329F2024/Casey-Zhang-Portfolio/README.md

 ### Literature Background 📑
 - Grit is defined as perseverance and passion towards reaching a long-term goal 	<sub>(Duckworth et al., 2007)</sub>.
 - The character trait has been found to be a predictor of academic success, leading to an increase in attention towards the social identity factors that contribute to grit <sub>(Calo et al., 2022)</sub>.
-- Studies have investigated the social identity factors in middle school students <sub>(Ma et al., 2020)</sub> and college students <sub>(Khoirunnisa et al., 2023)</sub>.
+- Studies have investigated the social identity determinants of grit in middle school students <sub>(Ma et al., 2020)</sub> and college students <sub>(Khoirunnisa et al., 2023)</sub>.
 - <ins>Gap:</ins> However, there has yet to be studies that specifically investigate the social identity factors that contribute to grit in the adolescent age group.

 ### Present Study 🎯
 - The present study has two aims.
 First, it seeks to investigate whether self-control as a social identity factor is associated with grit.
 Second, it explores two potential moderators of this relationship, gender and race.
 - <ins>Research Question:</ins> Do adolescents who have higher self-control possess higher levels of grit?
-If so, does gender and race moderate this relationship?
+If so, do gender and race moderate this relationship?
-  - This question is meaningful as adolescents are in a critical period of academic development which determines the trajectory of their future careers.
-This prompts an urgency to investigate the social identity factors that increase grit in this age group.
+  - This question is meaningful as adolescents are in a critical period of academic development, prompting an urgency to investigate the social identity factors that increase grit in this age specific group.

 ### Approach 🛣️
 <ins>Dataset used:</ins> Research on Adaptive Interests, Skills, and Environments (RAISE) Study <sub>(Hoyle, 2024)</sub>